oneTakedaSbx/.github/profile/README.md

 - Firstly, Log out of any personal GitHub accounts.
 Delete any previously created GitHub accounts with your Takeda email (If Applicable).

-- Visit Takeda Okta, click ‘GitHub Enterprise Cloud’ Create user account as **FirstNameLastName**.
+- Visit Takeda Okta, click ‘GitHub Enterprise Cloud’ and Create a user account as **FirstNameLastName**.

 - Complete user profile information (Display name, verify email).